 Revenue growth depends on our ability to secure coverage decisions, achieve broader reimbursement at increased levels from third-party payers, expand our base of prescribing physicians and increase our penetration in existing accounts.
 Because some payers consider our products experimental and investigational, we may not receive payment for tests and payments we receive may not be at acceptable levels.
 We expect our revenue growth to increase if more payers make a positive coverage decision and as payers enter into contracts with us, which should enhance our revenue and cash collections.
-To drive increased adoption of our products, we increased our sales force and marketing efforts over the last several years.
-Our sales teams are aligned under our general manager-based structure to focus on specific products and global markets.
+Our sales teams are aligned under our general managerbased structure to focus on specific products and global markets.
 If we are unable to expand the base of prescribing physicians and penetration within these accounts at an acceptable rate, or if we are not able to execute our strategy for increasing reimbursement, we may not be able to effectively increase our revenue.
-We expect to continue to see pressure from payers to limit the utilization of tests, generally, and we believe more payers are deploying cost containment tactics, such as pre-authorization, reduction of the payer portion of reimbursement and employing laboratory benefit managers to reduce utilization rates.
+We expect to continue to see pressure from payers to limit the utilization of tests, generally, and we believe more payers are deploying cost containment tactics, such as preauthorization, reduction of the payer portion of reimbursement and employing laboratory benefit managers to reduce utilization rates.